-AMBER will have beneficial effects on the restoration of freshwater flora and fauna and will serve to protect global biodiversity in running waters by decreasing river fragmentation, promoting habitat connectivity, and evaluating the merits of different restoration actions through several quantified targets.
+This project will also help protect global biodiversity in rivers by decreasing fragmentation, promoting habitat connectivity, and evaluating the merits of different restoration actions through developed tools.

 Twenty active partners together form the AMBER consortium.
 They include large hydropower businesses, rivers authorities, non-governmental organisations, universities and the European Joint Research Centre.